 When last did you wash your car?
-No, we mean really washed it, like gotten under the hood and given the engine a good degreasing.
+No, we mean really washed it, like gotten under the hood and given the engine good degreasing.
 If you are an average driver, chances are you’ve probably never even considered it!
-Car enthusiasts typically focus on making that vehicle look slick, with the best looking rims, or the loudest sounding beat with the best subwoofers.
+Car enthusiasts typically focus on making that vehicle look slick, with the best-looking rims or the loudest sounding beat with the best subwoofers.
 But one thing that people tend to neglect is the engine bay!
-You need some of the best engine cleaner if you want your car to run optimally.
+You need some of the best engine cleaners if you want your car to run optimally.

-Unfortunately your car engine isn’t a self-cleaning machine.
-It needs some good old TLC if you want to have a nice functioning vehicle.
+Unfortunately, your car engine isn’t a self-cleaning machine.
+So it needs some good old TLC if you want to have a nice functioning vehicle.

-In this guide we take a look at some of the best engine cleaner to review and hopefully find the best one for you.
+In this guide, we look at some of the best engine cleaners to review and hopefully find the best one for you.

 Top 5 Best Engine Cleaners